 The modifications were reported to be tested under VTM-8.0 CTC.
 The impact on coding efficiency is reported to be -0.01%/-0.09% for RA/LDB.
 The modifications were reported to also be tested for the non-CTC) affine test set which was used to determine the performance of proposals in the past affine CEs.
-The impact on coding efficiency on that test set is reported to be -0.20%/-0.34% for RA/LDB.
+The impact on coding efficiency on that test set is reported to be -0.20% for RA.